cbackas/Posterizer-Extension/README.md

 As of now this project has hard coded internal IP addresses for API calls as it's for personal use.
 Thing's needed before it's ready for public use:
 <em>

-  :zap: Fix matching for 'Specials' posters <br/>
+  :x: Fix matching for 'Specials' posters <br/>
-  :zap: Detection for API failure and request user/pass auth again / clearing of token out of storage <br/>
+  :x: Detection for API failure and request user/pass auth again / clearing of token out of storage <br/>
-  :zap: Plex oAUTH instead of simple form/API combo <br/>
+  :x: Plex oAUTH instead of simple form/API combo <br/>
-  :zap: Movie compatability? <br/>
+  :x: Movie compatability? <br/>
-  :zap: PosterDB API instead of parsing? <br/>
+  :x: PosterDB API instead of parsing? <br/>

 </em>